- €386.4 M

 Measures for landscape integration

 The landscape which the motorway crosses is made up of a variety of fields, agricultural land and forests, which flow in a harmonious and orderly manner.
-In order to have the least possible impact on such natural harmony, Cintra submitted a landscape integration project with a range of measures for boosting such integration.
+To order to have the least possible impact on such natural harmony, Cintra submitted a landscape integration project with a range of measures for boosting such integration.

 Moreover, to minimise the risk of flooding, 15 runoff retention tanks were built.
 Embankments and cleared areas were subject to hydroseeding, and endemic trees and shrubs were planted.